-For more information, go to www.savemolives.com

-Since 2005, traffic fatalities on Missouri roadways have fallen to the lowest totals since the late 1940s.
+For more information, go to www.savemolives.com Since 2005, traffic fatalities on Missouri roadways have fallen to the lowest totals since the late 1940s.
 Through research and analysis of traffic crash data, MoDOT's Traffic and Highway Safety Division develops programs that address high-risk driver behaviors such as impaired driving, failure to use safety belts and child safety seats. speeding and distracted driving.

-MoDOT works with safety advocates across the state to implement Missouri's Blueprint - A Partnership Toward Zero Deaths.
-The aim of the blueprint is to reduce the number of traffic fatalities and reach a goal of 700 or fewer, with the ultimate goal of zero.
+MoDOT works with safety advocates across the state to implement Missouri's strategic highway safety plan: "Show-Me Zero."
 As part of the Missouri Coalition for Roadway Safety, MoDOT assists in strategic implementation of safety measures in the areas of education, enforcement, engineering and emergency medical services to reduce the number of fatal and disabling injury accidents on Missouri roadwavs.